Accounting and Finance for Non-Financial Managers

 Who Should Attend

-Managers at all levels including those in technical and non-financial areas seeking to make better business decisions by understanding financial information and its implications.
+This program is designed for managers at all levels, including those in technical and non-financial areas seeking to make better business decisions by understanding financial information and its implications.
 This diversity is one of the program’s strengths: it addresses the needs and builds on the experiences of participants from all types of companies, not-for-profit organizations and government services.

 What is the Registration Fee?

-$2895 (plus tax) for the four-day program, including facilitation by four highly-rated faculty members, comprehensive workbook, results-oriented exercises, seminar supplies, meal service (breakfast, lunch and breaks) and a certificate of completion from the McGill Executive Institute.
+The registration fee includes facilitation by our highly-rated faculty members, comprehensive workbooks, results-oriented exercises, seminar supplies, meal service (breakfast, lunch and breaks) and a certificate of completion from the McGill Executive Institute.

 Program in Detail

-The seminar leaders use lectures, group exercises and class discussions to create an effective environment for learning financial tools and concepts.
+The seminar leaders use a mix of lecture sessions, group exercises and class discussions to create an effective environment for learning financial tools and concepts.
+This seminar is filled with many examples and illustrations to use as reference point afterwards.